Poached Shrimp with Honeydew, Radishes, Jicama, and Scallions

 - 2 large scallions, thinly sliced on the bias (3 tablespoons)

 - 2 ounces jicama, peeled and thinly shaved on a mandoline (1/2 cup)

 - Coarsely ground pepper

-Finely grate enough ginger to yield 1/2 teaspoon.
+Finely grate enough ginger to yield 1/2 teaspoon; set aside.
 Cut remaining ginger into 1/4-inch slices.
-Bring water, sliced ginger, peppercorns, and 3 tablespoons lemon juice to a boil, covered.
+Bring 5 cups water, sliced ginger, peppercorns, and 3 tablespoons lemon juice to a boil, covered.
 Reduce heat to low, and add shrimp.
 Cover, and poach until just cooked through, stirring occasionally, about 4 minutes (do not let liquid boil).
 Drain, discard ginger and peppercorns, and place shrimp in a bowl of ice water for 5 minutes.
 Drain shrimp; refrigerate at least 15 minutes and up to 1 day.
 Peel, devein, and cut shrimp in half horizontally.